 10) HasanAbi – $2,810,480

 Starting his career in online media within The Young Turks, HasanAbi has always been about making a difference with his ideas from the beginning.
-His Pop-Crunch series was crucial for the channel’s growth, and he transitioned onto streaming around 2018.
+His Pop-Crunch series was crucial for the channel’s growth and he transitioned to streaming around 2018.

-Hasan’s mainly known for his political commentary streams, where he shares his views on ongoing events.
-His stream coverage rivaled significant news outlets during the 2020 presidential election, something unheard of for a Twitch stream.
+Hasan is mainly known for his political commentary streams, where he shares his views on ongoing events.
+His stream coverage rivaled significant news outlets during the 2020 U.S. presidential election, something unheard of for a Twitch stream.

 He also collaborates with other high-profile streamers to play games that he enjoys.
-HasanAbi purportedly earned more than $2,810,480 from Twitch in the past two years, and he can certainly move up the ladder if he keeps up his momentum throughout 2021.
+HasanAbi purportedly earned more than $2,810,480 from Twitch from August 2019 through October 2021, and he can certainly move up the ladder if he keeps up his momentum.

-Originally a YouTuber, AuronPlay has turned streaming into more of a habit in late 2019.
-The Spanish content creator already had a fan base of his own before starting streaming, as he mostly focused on comedic commentary videos where he reacted to other videos that were trending.
+Originally a YouTuber, AuronPlay turned streaming into more of a habit in late 2019.
+The Spanish content creator already had a fan base of his own before he start streaming.
+He mostly focused on comedic commentary videos where he reacted to other videos that were trending.

 His games of choice on Twitch allow him to use his comedic approach to the best of his abilities and the numbers show that whatever he’s doing is working.
 Auron mostly streams GTA V, Minecraft, and Among Us, averaging over 82,333 viewers when he plays one of these games.
-Auron purportedly earned $3,053,341 from Twitch in 2020, and half of his income came from ads.
+Auron purportedly earned $3,053,341 from Twitch between August 2019 and October 2021, and half of his income came from ads.

 This means that despite averaging over 8,000 subscribers a month in 2019, it was his huge viewer base that did most of the heavy lifting when it comes to his total earnings.
-Considering most viewers use ad-blocking programs, earning more than $600,000 makes Auron one of the more unique entries on this list.
+Considering most viewers use ad-blocking programs, this makes Auron one of the more unique entries on this list.

 5) NICKMERCS – $5,096,642

 Nick “NICKMERCS’” Kolcheff has been a household name within the Call of Duty and Fortnite communities for as long as anyone can remember.
-Coming over from YouTube, Nick already had a decently sized following, but it didn’t stop him from consistently streaming for over four years.
+Coming over from YouTube, Nick already had a decently sized following.
+But that didn’t stop him from consistently streaming for over four years.

 His high-level gameplay and fun-to-watch squad matches allowed him to expand his audience through a second platform, and he entered December 2020 as the second-most subscribed channel on Twitch.

-He made over an estimated $5,096,642 from Twitch in the last three years, and roughly $1,373,397 of that comes from his subscribers.
-Although Nick also receives many donations throughout each of his streams, it’s been his consistent subscriber base that has been crucial in his channel’s growth.
+He made over an estimated $5,096,642 from Twitch between August 2019 and October 2021, according to the past data leak, and roughly $1,373,397 of that came from his subscribers.
+Although Nick also receives many donations throughout each of his streams, it’s been his consistent subscriber base that has been crucial to his channel’s growth.

 4) Tfue – $5,295,582

 Tfue’s competitive gaming journey even took him to Fortnite’s World Cup, but he focused more on streaming after the event in 2019.
 Considering how competitive Fortnite can get at the highest level, streaming can be a more stable income source for players.
-Tfue was able to bank $5,295,582 in the last three years on Twitch as a combination of subs, ad revenue, and cheers.
+Tfue was purportedly able to bank $5,295,582 on Twitch from August 2019 through October 2021 as a combination of subs, ad revenue, and cheers.

 3) Summit1g – $5,847,541

-His competitive nature and fun-to-watch attitude made him one of the most successful and consistent streamers on the platform.
-Summit netted around $5,847,541 in the past three years from Twitch and it looks like he has nowhere to go but up.
+His competitive nature and fun-to-watch attitude have made him one of the most successful and consistent streamers on the platform.
+Summit purportedly netted around $5,847,541 from Twitch between August 2019 and October 2021, and it looks like he has nowhere to go but up.

 2) xQc – $8,454,427